DataDog/integrations-core/haproxy/README.md

   logs_enabled: true
   ```

-* Add this configuration setup to your `haproxy.d/conf.yaml` file to start collecting your Haproxy Logs:
+* Add this configuration block to your `haproxy.d/conf.yaml` file to start collecting your Haproxy Logs:

   ```
   logs: